stephenberry/glaze/README.md

 ### write_from

-`write_from` allows you to write to a nested JSON pointer via a JSON input buffer.
+`write_from` allows you to write to a JSON pointer via a JSON input buffer.

 ```c++
 Thing thing{};